-Q. Can I enter assets outside of super?

-- A. Not in this version of the calculator, though it is one of the many improvements we have scheduled for the near future. - Q. Can I enter income from other sources, such as investment income or current super pensions? - A. No, you will need to manually add other income to your estimated income from super and the Age Pension. - Q. If I have other income or assets, won't that affect my Age Pension estimate? - A. Yes, they will affect the pension.
-We don't include them in this version of the calculator, though it is one of the many improvements we have scheduled for the near future.
+- Q. Can I enter assets outside of super? - A. Yes - Q. Can I enter income from other sources, such as investment income or current super pensions? - A. Income from non-superannuation assets you specify will be included in calculations.
+You will need to manually add any current super pension to your estimated income from our model

+Q. If I have other income or assets, won't that affect my Age Pension estimate?
-Q. I have a defined benefit super fund, can I use this calculator?

-- A. No, this calculator only works for accumulation funds. - Q. Can I change the level of income I receive at some time in the future? - A. No, this report only projects income at a steady rate throughout your retirement.
+- A. Yes, they will affect the pension.
+We include those effects. - Q. I have a defined benefit super fund, can I use this calculator? - A. No, this calculator only works for accumulation funds. - Q. Can I change the level of income I receive at some time in the future? - A. This report projects income at a steady rate throughout your retirement.
+Additional lump sums can be specified to occur for a set number of consecutive years, for example for travel plans, or renovations to the house.